5 Shots you need for links golf and how play them...

 In order to conquer links golf, you need to play several shots consistently well – clearing the lips in the traps, driving the ball under the wind, approaches from slopey lies and chipping from tight lies.

-Below, Carnoustie Head Pro Colin Sinclair will show you how to play five different shots around a links golf course.
+Ahead of The Open this summer, we asked Carnoustie Head Pro Colin Sinclair to talk us through the five key shots you're likely to face around a links golf course.

 1: Getting out of pot bunkers: "Open the face to clear the steepest of lips"